At Chauvin trial, some in jury pool have sharp views on case - WTMJ

 Chauvin and three other officers were fired; the others face an August trial on aiding and abetting charges.

-A man who was selected to serve on the jury, a chemist who says he comes to conclusions based on analysis and facts, said he has never watched the video of Floyd’s arrest but that he has seen a still image from the video.
+The first man who was selected to serve on the jury, a chemist who says he works to find facts and thinks analytically, said he has never watched the video of Floyd’s arrest but that he has seen a still image from it.
 When asked if he could decide the case based on the evidence, he said, “I’d rely on what I hear in court.”

 The man, whom prosecutors said identifies as white, said he supports the Black Lives Matter movement, but views the organization itself unfavorably.
 He also has an unfavorable view of the Blue Lives Matter movement.
 He said everyone should matter the same.